julelang/manual/src/some-questions.md

 ### Why is shadowing allowed for global scope?

-Variable shading only applies to variables that form their own parent scope, such as a function.
-Therefore, what comes from the global scope can be shadowed, but child scopes do not allows shadowing.
+Variable shadowing only applies to variables that form their own parent scope, such as a function.
+Therefore, what comes from the global scope can be shadowed, but child scopes do not allow shadowing.

 This is a design choice.
 Jule disabled variable shadowing by default.
-However, it also provides the option of disabling it.
+However, it also provides the option of enabling it.
 We also don't want to make variable shadowing too strict, because we're not sure there are good enough arguments for even adding it.

 ### Will function overloading be added?

-No. This is one of the ideas that is strictly rejected.
+No. This is one of the ideas that are strictly rejected.
-We think adding function overloading will make the language more complex and make things harder rather than easier.
+In our opinion, adding function overloading will make the language more complex and make things harder rather than easier.

 ### Will different memory management methods be added?

 Not plannded but may be.
-Jule have smart pointers and they are suitable for many different memory management methods such as Tracing GC or might be ownership.
+Jule supports smart pointers and they are suitable for many different memory management methods such as Tracing GC or even ownership.

 ### Will runtime reflection be added?

-Probably no. One of the goals of Jule is to provide functionalities at compile time to reduce the need for runtime-reflection as much as possible.
+Probably no. One of our goals is to provide functionalities at compile-time to reduce the need for runtime reflection as much as possible.

 But let's assume there is a strong RFC or something different, and it will be added.
 It probably wouldn't be enabled by default.
-Runtime-Reflection would require a compiler option or something similar.
+Runtime reflection would require a compiler option or something similar.

 Jule aims to be memory efficient.
 Runtime reflection can make this significantly more difficult.
 Because there is no solid way to predict what will be available to runtime reflection at compile time, especially mixed with interoperability.
 This would require generating reflection data for all types and such, and could add significant memory usage.

-### Why Jule have an optimizing compiler?
+### Why does Jule have its own compiler optimizations?

-Must have.
+It must.
 Jule aims to be fast and efficient.
 It provides an infrastructure to optimize the code in the future when different backends are supported such as native.
-But that's not the only reason, even if Jule always uses only C++ backend, it inevitably needs an optimizing compiler.
+But that's not the only reason, even if Jule always uses C++ as a backend, it inevitably needs an optimizing compiler.

-Jule can't achieve performance goals by relying on a backend compiler alone.
-Abviously, the most language can't achieve this if they are using a language as backend.
-Yes, advanced and mature backend compilers like Clang are very good at optimizing C++ code, but that's exactly the problem; They optimize C++ code, not Jule code.
+Jule can't achieve its performance goals by relying on a backend compiler alone.
+Obviously, the most languages can't achieve this if they are using a language as backend.
+Yes, advanced and mature backend compilers like Clang are very good at optimizing C++ code, but that's exactly the problem: they optimize **C++** code, not **Jule** code.

-Languages ​​that use a language as a backend often have different designs than that language.
-Although compiler tries to create code that is as efficient as possible, it is not possible to create code that is good enough for the backend compiler without additional optimizations of the compiler.
+Languages using another language as a backend often have different design ideas than their backends.
+Although compiler tries to create code that is as efficient as possible, it is not possible to create code that is good enough for the backend compiler without additional optimizations.

 In short, the backend compiler may be good at optimizing the code it generates, but it won't do it knowing it's Jule code, it will do it for the language used as the backend language.
 In this case, some problems arise; Behaviors that are possible to optimize for Jule may not be possible for that language.

-Let's take a closer look at this with some Jule code;
+Let's take a closer look at this with some Jule code:

 ```jule
 let mut arr: [8]int
 for i in arr {
     arr[i] = arr
 }
 ```

 There is a simple iteration in the simple code above.
 Typically, Jule needs to check that the `i` variable is within the boundary to ensure safety.
 However, with a simple inference, it can be understood that the variable `i` is always within the boundary.
 This type of checks can lead to a significant performance loss, especially in very large iterations and similar situations.
 If Jule wasn't optimizing this and bypassing safety checks, would the backend compiler optimize this?

-Let's look at a different, more complex example;
+Let's look at a different, more complex example:

 ```jule
 use "std/unicode/utf8"